Did you know?

 The International Union for Conservation of Nature (IUCN) doesn’t consider this species threatened.
 So, it is not currently at risk of extinction.

-Facts About the Violet Sea Snail
+4 More Surprising Facts about Violet Sea Snail

-• The snail lays its eggs in long, thin strands attached to floating objects.
+3. The snail lays its eggs in long, thin strands attached to floating objects.

 FAQs